Throat, Head and Neck Cancer

 The Memorial Hermann and UT Health oral, head and neck cancer program includes screening, diagnostics, therapeutic intervention, supportive care team orientation and survivorship.

-Surgery is performed at Memorial Herrmann-Texas Medical Center.
+Surgery is performed at Memorial Hermann -Texas Medical Center.
 Follow-up radiation and medical oncology therapies are provided close to home in one of six Memorial Hermann locations: Northeast, Northwest, Southeast, Southwest, Texas medical center and The Woodlands.

 For more information about our program, please call (832) 372-2695.